Commissioner Court Boice

 For the past 30 years he has been also been active in climate-related issues as a volunteer.
 He evaluated environmental technology business plans for venture capital investors.
 He has volunteered with 350.org and other similar organizations.
 He is currently a member of the steering committee for OLCV-MCAT (Metro Climate Action Team) and a member of Al Gore’s Climate Reality Leadership Corps.

-Roger Scott began his professional production career in New York City in 1974.
+Now retired, Roger Scott began his professional production career in New York City in 1974.
 He has provided creative services to IBM, CBS, NBC, ABC, Colgate Palmolive, Emmenthaler Cheese, NJ Devils, Sears, RCA, Galoob, Fisher Price, Mattel, Olympus, Prentice Hall, FAO Schwarz, and Huffy Bicycles among many others.
-As President of Scott Communications he provides creative and technical consultation services to clients in a wide range of specialties.
-Media services include campaign planning and execution, copywriting, graphics, animation, art direction and design.
-Web services include full stack programming and branded development, social media strategies and execution.
-He is currently working on numerous development projects for animation, teaching animation to children and adults and continuing to provide creative and consultation services to select clients, all while restoring a 1878 brick Italianate in downtown Buffalo, New York.
+He has provided creative and technical consultation services to clients in a wide range of specialties.
+Media services included campaign planning and execution, copywriting, graphics, animation, art direction and design.
+Web services included full stack programming and branded development, social media strategies and execution.
+He is currently working on numerous development projects for animation and teaching animation to children and adults.